Fokieeee/Fokieeee/README.md

 # **Hello and Welcome 👋, I'm Ilnar Akhmetshin**

 - I'm Frontend developer.
-- I work with React | TypeScript
+- I work with Vue | Nuxt

 _Currently I'm looking for a job._